-Campus Ministry offers a variety of sites for undergraduate students to make a difference and have fun on an Alternative Spring Break.
-The year-long program provides the opportunity to engage in complex social and cultural issues through direct service, group discussion, experiential learning and individual reflection.
-While on an Alternative Spring Break, students share their perspectives regarding society, have the chance to make an impact and engage in new experiences.
+Alternative Spring Break provides students with the opportunity to engage in complex social and cultural issues through direct service, group discussion, experiential learning and individual reflection.
 In the Holy Cross tradition of service, our hope is that students are transformed by the experience, becoming agents of change in the world.

 Despite the changing times, many LGBTQ youth still feel ostracized and are more likely to become homeless, attempt suicide and fall victim to violence.
 Working with organizations who create safe spaces for youth, you'll learn how to become a better bridge builder in creating a world where everyone's human dignity is respected.
 You'll also work with local agencies to learn about the social, economic and physical complexities that surround HIV and AIDS.

 Hebrews 13:2 says "and remember always to welcome strangers, for by doing this, some people have entertained angels without knowing it."
-Working with a variety of nonprofit organizations serving former gang members, people who are experiencing homelessness and at-risk youth; you'll have the chance to learn about the complex issues facing urban life.
+Working with a variety of nonprofit organizations serving former gang members and at-risk youth; you'll have the chance to learn about the complex issues facing urban life.

 The Gulf Coast has been hit with some hard times in the last few years including Hurricane Katrina and The Deepwater Horizon Oil Spill.
 Tens of thousands of volunteers have flooded the area in the rebuilding efforts, but more work needs to be done.
 Currently, organizations are shifting their efforts to create opportunity housing to meet the important needs of life-rebuilding.
 You'll visit, volunteer and learn from local non-profit organizations leading the efforts for recovery.